Coole Fenster - Windows with shading optimising the trade-off between summery overheating, wintery heat protection and adequate illumination

 Status

 The climate crisis is omnipresent and, based on current knowledge, can no longer be stopped.
-Even now, especially in densely built-up urban areas, there is a noticeable increase in hot days with temperatures way above 30 °C, followed by „tropical nights" during which the temperature does not drop below 20 °C. Physiologically unsuitable climatic conditions such as these have a negative effect on health and comfort of residential dwellers.
+Even now, especially in densely built-up urban areas, there is a noticeable increase in hot days with temperatures above 30 °C, followed by so called "tropical nights".
+Physiologically unsuitable climatic conditions such as these have a negative effect on the health and comfort of residential dwellers.
 At the same time, a pronounced heating period can still be expected in winter even under the most unfavourable projections of global warming.
+While thermal protection during the cold period has been the focus for a long time, protection against overheating during summer has only come to attention during the past decade.
+In many cases this is counteracted by using small air conditioning units with poor energy efficiency.
+On the other hand, there is the great potential of external sunblinds in order to reduce interior overheating during summer as much as possible.

-On the other hand, there is great potential of external sunblinds to reduce interior overheating during summer.
 In previous research concerning sunblinds and windows, the focus has so far mostly been placed either on protection against overheating in summer or on thermal protection during winter.
 However, this one-sided view is problematic, since the two cases place opposing demands on the window.
 In addition, daylighting is usually not considered.

-In this project, the window and its additional components (sunblinds, etc.) are, for the first time, understood as a holistic building equipment unit that optimally meets the respective requirements of the annual seasons and the daily requirements.
-To this end, the aspects of sun protection, daylight supply, glare protection, control algorithms, ventilation and energy saving (heating and, if necessary, cooling) are to be optimized during the year.
+Therefore, in this project, the window and its additional components (sunblinds, etc.) were, for the first time, understood as a holistic building equipment unit that optimally meets the respective requirements of the annual seasons as well as the requirements in the course of a day.

 Project Images